jackgrossman18/RadiantSolution_Project/README.md

 ### Features Table

-On the right hand side of the map there is a table that shows only teams in the AFC, as was required for this coding challenge.
+On the right hand side of the map there is a table that uses the current state to render whichever tems are part of the active state.

 The items are filtered by iterating of the GeoJSON.
-The conditional is used to check the teams conference, if that team is in the AFC, they are placed into the table.
+A conditional is used to check the teams conference key value.
+The app is constructed to use the value assigned to the button clicked, AFC, NFC or NFL to guide the conditional to set the state.

 ![AFC Table](https://user-images.githubusercontent.com/25868208/46432695-dcaae880-c71c-11e8-8109-1dadedd14b0b.png)